cochranfilms/CourseCreatorAcademy/docs/STORAGE-RULES-SETUP.md

 ### What Changed:

-The rules now include a new path for listing images:
+The rules now include explicit paths for both listing and project images:
 - Path: `listing-images/{userId}/{allPaths=**}`
+- Path: `project-images/{userId}/{allPaths=**}`
-- Users can upload images to their own folder
+- Users can upload images to their own folder only
-- Users can read any listing image
+- Users can read any image
 - Users can delete their own images
 - Max file size: 5MB
 - Allowed types: images only